bphd/PodMan-OSX/README.md

 - WSLg: This is the simplest and easiest option to use.
 There may be some issues such as the keyboard not being fully passed through or seeing a second mouse on the desktop - [Issue on WSLg](https://github.com/microsoft/wslg/issues/376) - but this option is recommended.

-To use WSLg's built-in X-11 server, change these two lines in the docker run command to point Docker-OSX to WSLg.
+To use WSLg's built-in X-11 server, change these two lines in the PodMan run command to point PodMan-OSX to WSLg.

 ```
 -e "DISPLAY=${DISPLAY:-:0.0}" \